jahid-razan/Dashboards/README.md

                         * ORDER: When the following two conditions are met:

-                                1. If a produt has ORDER QTY >0
+                                1. If a product has ORDER QTY >0
                                 2. AND the product does not have a EOL(END OF LIFE)/Disconnected supplier The Order the product

-                        * NO ACTION: If a produt has ORDER QTY = 0
+                        * NO ACTION: If a product has ORDER QTY = 0

 #### 2. [Purchase Overview Dashboard](https://dub01.online.tableau.com/#/site/hblonlinesite/views/purchase_overview_dashboard/PurchaseOverview?:iid=1) and [out of stock products](https://dub01.online.tableau.com/#/site/hblonlinesite/views/purchase_overview_dashboard/PurchaseOverview?:iid=1) dashboard.
 (Documentation Status: Complete)